ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.97

+- API Bump for dependencies
+- Added callback for Reset Linked Range to ensure listeners start properly after use

 ## ChangeLog 3.7.96

 - API Bump for dependencies